-The RCGP require all GP trainees to have completed 36 months of training, less statutory and study leave, to be eligible for a CCT.
-Sickness for duration of more than 14 calendar days in any one year will need to be made up in time.
+The RCGP require all GP Resident Doctors to have completed 36 months of training, less statutory and study leave, to be eligible for a CCT.
+Sickness for duration of more than 14 calendar days in any one year may need to be made up in time.
 If you are ill for a total of less than 14 calendar days in your training year, your training is not affected.

-If you are sick for more than 14 calendar days but less than 3 months in the year, your training will need to be extended by the relevant time period.
+If you are sick for more than 14 calendar days but less than 3 months in the year, your training may need to be extended by the relevant time period.
 You are responsible for keeping your LES (and GP trainer if in a GP placement) informed about your progress during this time, and you should provide appropriate sickness certificates.

-It is important to say that all GP trainees should be registered with a GP, but you should not be registered as a patient within your Training Practice.

-LES Policy on Managing Attendance and Sickness Absence available on https://freenet2.royalfree.nhs.uk/
+It is important to say that all GP Resident Doctors should be registered with a GP, but you should not be registered as a patient within your Training Practice.
+LES Policy on Managing attendance and sickness absence available on https://freenet2.royalfree.nhs.uk/